-Figure 2 is the response surface, indicating the influence of flow rate and saturation pressure on the COD removal at the fixed coagulant dosage.
-At a certain pressure, the COD removal improved with the growth of flow rate, most probably due to the boosted mass transfer rate [19].
-Pressure expressed a positive linear effect on the COD removal.
-The effect of pressure depends on the solubility of used gases in liquids.
-More gases are soluble in liquid at higher pressures than at lower pressures, i.e., extra gases dissolve at a high pressure and discharge when the pressure is reduced [15, 20].
-There was appreciable interaction between flow rate and saturation pressure.
-At low flow rate values, saturation pressure was low when the COD removal reached low amount.
-Though, at higher flow rate levels, saturation pressure was high when the COD removal achieved greatest quantity (Eq.
+Figure 2 shows the response surface indicating the influence of flow rate and saturation pressure on the COD removal at the fixed coagulant dosage.
+At a certain pressure, the COD removal improved with the growth of flow rate, most likely due to the increased mass transfer rate (Ross et al. 2000).
+Moreover, pressure exhibited a positive linear effect on COD removal.
+Generally, the effect of pressure depends on the solubility of the gases used in liquids because more gases are soluble in liquid at higher pressures than at lower pressures, i.e., extra gases dissolve at a higher pressure and discharge when the pressure is reduced (Esmaeili et al. 2014; Féris and Rubio 1999).
+In this study, there was appreciable interaction between flow rate and saturation pressure.
+At low flow rates, the saturation pressure was low when the COD removal decreased.
+However, at higher flow rates, saturation pressure was higher when the COD removal was highest (Eq.
 2).

-Fig. 2.
-Surface plot (COD removal, flow rate, and saturation pressure).

-Figure 3 is the response surface, depicting the influence of flow rate and coagulant dosage on the COD removal at the fixed saturation pressure.
-At low coagulant dosage values, the COD removal improved with the growth of coagulant dosage, most probably due to production of small and light flocs.
-Whereas, at higher than the optimum value of coagulant dosage the COD removal declined with the rise of coagulant dosage, most likely due to the produced colloids which may have restabilized [21] and produced bigger and heavier flocs.
+Figure 3 shows the response surface depicting the influence of flow rate and coagulant dosage on the COD removal at a constant saturation pressure.
+At low coagulant dosage values, the COD removal improved as the coagulant dosage increased, most likely due to the production of small and light flocs.
+However, when the coagulant dosage exceeded the optimum value, the COD removal reduced as the coagulant dosage increased, most likely due to colloids, which may have restabilized (Aziz et al. 2007) and produced larger, heavier flocs.

-Fig. 3.
-Surface plot (COD removal, flow rate, and coagulant dosage).

-Figure 4 is the response surface, implying the effect of saturation pressure and coagulant dosage on the COD removal at the constant flow rate.
-At low saturation pressure, coagulant dosage was high when the COD removal approached maximum value [20].
-However, at higher saturation pressure levels, coagulant dosage was small when the COD removal attained highest measure [19].
+Figure 4 shows the response surface implying the effect of saturation pressure and coagulant dosage on the COD removal at a constant flow rate.
+At lower saturation pressures, the coagulant dosage was higher when the COD removal approached its maximum value (Féris and Rubio 1999).
+However, at higher saturation pressures, the coagulant dosage was lower when the COD removal attained its highest measure (Ross et al. 2000).

-Fig. 4.
-Surface plot (COD removal, saturation pressure, and coagulant dosage).

 3.2.
 Process optimization

-The conditions were optimized based on the best combination of factor levels that obtain maximum amounts for the studied response.
-The chosen criteria for optimization goal were ‘maximize’ for response (COD removal) and ‘in range’ for input factors.
+Following the experiments, conditions were optimized based on the best combination of factor levels that obtained maximum amounts for the studied response.
+The two chosen criteria for optimization goals were “maximize” for response (COD removal) and “in range” for input factors.
 Among 25 proposed solutions, the top 23 solutions were expressed with higher desirability.
-The distinguished optimal conditions were the flow rate (3.76 – 3.86 L/min), saturation pressure (4.99 - 5 bar) and coagulant dosage (24.16 – 24.79 mg/L) with the peak desirability value 100%.
-The maximum COD removal was 67.87%.
+The optimal conditions were a flow rate of 3.76 – 3.86 L/min, saturation pressure of 4.99–5 bar, and coagulant dosage of 24.16 – 24.79 mg/L, with the peak desirability value of 100%.
+With these conditions, the maximum COD removal was 67.87%.

-The predictability of the optimized model was evaluated using five independent experimental runs.
-Table 5 summarized the results and indicated excellent confidence between the predicted and measured value.
+The predictability of the optimized model was then evaluated using five independent experimental runs.
+Table 5 summarizes the results and indicates excellent agreement between the predicted and measured values.

 Table 5.
-The predictability of the optimized model using five independent experimental runs
+Predictability of the optimized model using five independent experimental runs

-Run Parameters COD removal (%)